-Е. Utility / Infrastructure Village Business Business Commercial Recreation Industrial 1.
+E. Utility / Infrastructure Village Business Business Industrial 1.
 Underground storage of fuel when in accordance with Section 7.12 of these Regulations and CGS Section 22a-449, as amended.
-SUP SUP x SUP F. Other 1.
-Mobile homes for emergency housing or storage for up to 6 months at a time (and renewable) necessitated by natural disaster or similar occurrence ZP ZP x ZP 2.
-Temporary trailer in accordance with Section 6.9.A of these Regulations SUP SUP × SUP 3.
-School bus shelters in accordance with Section 6.9.B of these Regulations ZP ZP x ZP 4.
-Non-profit events in accordance with Section 6.9.C of these Regulations ZP ZP See Section 4.6 ZP 5.
-Special events for commercial operations in accordance with Section 6.9.D of these Regulations SUP SUP See Section 4.6 SUP 6.
-Satellite receivers and antennas (less than 1 meter in diameter) ZPNR ZPNR x ZPNR 7.
-Outdoor wood-burning furnaces in accordance with Section 6.13 of these Regulations SUP SUP x SUP 8.
+SUP SUP SUP F. Other 1.
+Mobile homes for emergency housing or storage for up to 6 months at a time (and renewable) necessitated by natural disaster or similar occurrence ZP ZP ZP 2.
+Temporary trailer in accordance with Section 6.9.A of these Regulations SUP SUP SUP 3.
+School bus shelters in accordance with Section 6.9.B of these Regulations ZP ZP ZP 4.
+Non-profit events in accordance with Section 6.9.C of these Regulations ZP ZP ZP 5.
+Special events for commercial operations in accordance with Section 6.9.D of these Regulations SUP SUP SUP 6.
+Satellite receivers and antennas (less than 1 meter in diameter) ZPNR ZPNR ZPNR 7.
+Outdoor wood-burning furnaces in accordance with Section 6.13 of these Regulations SUP SUP SUP 8.
 Antenna structures operated by licensed amateur radio operators:a.
 When not located in the front yard,b.
 If located in the front yard.
-ZP SUP ZP SUP x ZP SUP
+ZP SUP ZP SUP ZP SUP n Section 4.5 BUSINESS / INDUSTRIAL DISTRICTS AREA, YARD AND BULK REGULATIONS